ECS-251-W2020/final-project-synapse/README.md

 java-profiler-app/src/com/company/datarace/objects/ConcurrentObjects.java contains a global variable arraylist1, an array of ListObject.

 java-profiler-app/src/com/company/datarace/TSVThread.java has a run() method that adds a ListObject to arraylist1 and increments a global variable threadcounter.

+TSVD-Core is the Java Instrumentor.

+TSVD-Core/src/main/java/com/tsvd/trap/Trap.java records the creation time of a trap.

+TSVD-Core/src/main/java/com/tsvd/trap/TrapHandler.java corresponds to the trap mechanism used by TSVD.
+TrapHandler contains an array of traps.